MichelleCordeiro/rocketseat-explorer/stage-02-html-css/project-01/README.md

 ### 👩‍💻 Project 01
 Introduction to HTML and CSS.
-You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-01-html-css/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02/project-01-html-css/).
+You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-01/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-01/).
 <br><br>

-### 🏆 Challenge
+### 🏆 Challenges
-Fix bugs.
+✪ Fix bugs:
+&emsp; You can see the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-01-bugs-desafio-iniciante)
+✪ Develop website from figma layout:
-You can see the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-01-html-css-desafio).
+&emsp; You can see the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-1extra-desafio-intermediario) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-1extra-desafio-intermediario)
 <br><br>

 ### 📝 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.